Prayag2/konsave/README.md

 <h1 align=center> Konsave (Save Linux Customization) </h1>
 <p align=center>A CLI program that will let you save and apply your Linux customizations with just one command!
+Konsave also lets you share your dot files to your friends in an instant!
 It officially supports KDE Plasma but it can be used on all other desktop environments too!</p>

 ---